3a1b2c3/seeingSpace/README.md

 <small><i>Advances in Neural Rendering, https://arxiv.org/abs/2111.05849</i></small>

- ### In-Place Scene Labelling and Understanding with Implicit Scene Representation
+ ### Nerf for computer vision task : In-Place Scene Labelling and Understanding with Implicit Scene Representation, 2021
-Shuaifeng Zhi, Tristan Laidlow, Stefan Leutenegger, Andrew J. Davison Dyson Robotics Laboratory at Imperial College Department of Computing, Imperial College London, UK
+The intrinsic multi-view consistency and smoothness of NeRF benefit semantics by enabling sparse labels to efficiently propagate.

 ## Temporally Coded Imaging: Time Resolved Imaging (TRI) or Time-of-Flight (ToF) Imaging and LIDAR (1961)
 ToF refers to the use of the **speed of light or even sound** to determine distance, as it measures the time it takes light to leave a device, bounce off an object or plane, and return to the device, all divided by two reveals The distance from the device to the object or plane.